TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 A private key encryption scheme is a tuple of probabilistic polynomial-time algorithms.

 # Semantic Security
+If the cipher-text does not reveal any additional information about the underlying plain-text.

 The full definition of semantic security is very important.
 1. The definition allows the length of the plain-text to depend on the security parameter.
 This allows for essentially arbitrary distributions over plain-texts.